Any links to Amazon are affiliate links.

 One thing I did was move certain privileges to after nap time, and those were conditional upon him staying in bed.
 For him, this was TV time.
 He didn’t get TV time unless he stayed in bed for his nap.
 That worked for a while, but he again started to come up with excuses to get out of bed.

-A big part of this I knew was a result of my being so sick for my first trimester.
-He had more freedom during that time and had started to become ‘wise in his own eyes.’
-There was some retraining that needed to happen here.
+A big part of this I knew was a result of my being so sick for my first trimester of pregnancy (pregnant with my third baby).
+He had more freedom during that time and had started to become ‘wise in his own eyes.‘ There was some retraining that needed to happen here.

 Over time, we re-established proper freedoms for his age.
 We also had one pivotal day where I finally found the currency that worked for him.
 I told him if he got out of bed, I was going to take his clock away.
 Well, he did, and so I did.
 He was very upset about this and started to cry.
 I told him he had made his decision.
 He cried for about thirty minutes before he finally just fell asleep.